 Helping those in times of need and making a difference

-Sajani turned to the company’s Instagram and TikTok accounts to shine a light on the situation happening in Sri Lanka–a crisis that had largely been overlooked until that time.
+Sajani turned to the company’s Instagram and TikTok accounts to highlight the situation in Sri Lanka—a largely overlooked crisis until that time.
 After sharing posts about the ongoing issues, Kola Goodies’ social media channels were flooded with inquiries from customers eager to help.
+Leveraging social values can not only do good in the world, it can build up your brand equity.

 Leveraging social causes to connect with customers

-TOMS weaves social responsibility into their corporate fabric, leveraging social causes to connect with their customers on a deeper level.
-TOMS, a popular footwear company, is a shining example of this approach as they invest ⅓ of profits for grassroots good, including cash grants and partnerships with community organizations, to drive sustainable change.
+TOMS a popular footwear company weaves corporate responsibility into its corporate fabric, leveraging social causes to connect with its customers on a deeper level.
+TOMS is a shining example of this approach as it invests ⅓ of profits for grassroots good, including cash grants and partnerships with community organizations, to drive sustainable change.
 As a Certified B Corporation™, TOMS meets the highest standards of social and environmental performance, transparency, and accountability.

 A few years back, an awesome event happened on Twitter that perfectly highlights the power of exceptional customer service and giving personalized responses.
 Peter Shankman playfully tweeted at Morton’s Steakhouse, asking if they could meet him at Newark Airport with a porterhouse steak upon his plane’s landing.